 The following photographs represent my chance encounters with butterflies.
 If you're looking for a systematic photographic survey, I recommend the Butterflies of New Mexico web site maintained by Joe Schelling.
 Joe has helped me with multiple IDs.

 The images are organized alphabetically by taxonomic level.
 Unlike moths, virtually all butterflies all fall into a single superfamily, the Papilionoidea, so my taxonomic breakdown begins with a separate page for each family.
-(The other pages cover the Lycaenidae (gossamer-winged butterflies), Nymphalidae (brush-footed butterflies), Papilionidae (swallowtails), and Pieridae.)
-The images below are organized by subfamily, genus, and species.
-When you encounter a slide show, hover your cursor over the images to control them.
+The other pages cover the Lycaenidae (gossamer-winged butterflies), Nymphalidae (brush-footed butterflies), Papilionidae (swallowtails), and Pieridae (whites and sulphurs).
+The images are organized by subfamily, genus, and species.
+When you encounter a slide show, hover your cursor over the images to control the images.
 If you see an error, please contact me via the Contact tab at the top of the page.

 Sleepy Duskywing (Erynnis brizo)